 5. Regular testing of all of the above!

 Your users’ awareness and understanding, your anti-malwares updates and distribution, your backups and resilience, and your policies and processes should be tested end-to-end regularly.
 This ensures knowledge and awareness is at the forefront of people's minds and that the school’s policies, processes and procedures are effective and regularly updated to be in line with the latest technical and organisational changes

 How can 9ine help?

-9ine's Systems and Security Assessment, when paired with our Systems and Security subscription service, will provide your school with a comprehensive infrastructure and systems audit.
+9ine's Cyber Vulnerability Assessments , when paired with our Security & Systems Essentials subscription service, will provide your school with a comprehensive infrastructure and systems audit.
 The output of which will inform and shape your remediation, resource and investment plans.

-Completing the Systems and Security Assessment, the annual cyber posture evaluation and the vulnerability scans, will provide your school users, governors/board with the confidence that you have the technical and operational measures in place to minimise the possibility or impact of a cyber attack.
+Completing the Cyber Vulnerability Assessment, the annual cyber posture evaluation and the vulnerability scans, will provide your school users, governors/board with the confidence that you have the technical and operational measures in place to minimise the possibility or impact of a cyber attack.